Elizabeth L. Paul

-Elizabeth L. Paul is an American academic administrator and psychologist.
+Elizabeth L. Paul (born May 21, 1963) is an American academic administrator and psychologist.
 She is the president-elect of Nazareth University.
 Paul was the 16th president of Capital University.
 She previously served as executive vice president of Stetson University where she was a tenured professor of psychology.
 Paul was a longtime faculty member at The College of New Jersey.

 Education

 Paul completed a bachelor's degree in psychology and a doctorate in personality psychology at Boston University.
 She conducted pre-doctoral training at the National Institute of Mental Health.
 Paul completed a certificate in higher education administration from the Institute for Educational Management at Harvard University.

 Career

 From 1992 to 2009, Paul was a vice provost and professor of psychology at The College of New Jersey.
 She joined Stetson University in 2009 as provost and vice president of academic affairs.
 In 2015, she became provost and executive vice president.
 She was also a tenured professor of psychology.

 On July 1, 2016, she became the 16th president of Capital University.
 On September 6, 2019, she announced she would leave the university in June 2020.

 Paul became the 10th president of Nazareth University on July 1, 2020, succeeding Daan Braveman.